renlite/dart_flutter/renlite/README.md

   }
 }
 ```
 You can even use RenliteObjects and RenderObjects together for composition of a RederTree, but only RenliteObjects can be find directly because of its Key.
-Sometimes it is not neccssary to create or use a RenliteObject, if the RenderObject (e.g. RenderParagraph) will never change or a RenderObject is the next child of a RenliteObject, so you can go down with `renliteDecoBox.child;`.
+Sometimes it is not neccssary to create or use a RenliteObject, if the RenderObject (e.g. RenderParagraph) will never change or a RenderObject is the next child of a RenliteObject, so you can go down with `var rendPara = renliteDecoBox.child;`.